christianwach/cli-tools-for-civicrm/README.md

 * `wp civicrm rest`: Use [CiviCRM's WordPress REST API](https://github.com/civicrm/civicrm-wordpress/tree/master/wp-rest) or `wp civicrm api` instead.

+### Unchanged Commands

+* `wp civicrm api`: For the time-being this command is an alias of `wp civicrm api3`.
+It may become an alias for `wp civicrm api4` when that command is added, so it is definitely better to use `wp civicrm api3` directly to avoid problems in the future.
+There will, of course, be a deprecation notice issued well before the switch, so don't panic!
+* `wp civicrm pipe`: This command will remain in the top-level namespace.

 ### New Commands

 There is a new command `wp civicrm core <command>` which (sort of) mirrors the functionality in `wp core <command>`.
 It holds the commands that apply to CiviCRM as a whole.